knelasevero/home-server-infra/md/homeprivatenetwork.md

 <br>

 Let's type that ip address that we took note before in our web browser and access Pfsense admin console.
-Accept the insecure notice, since the connection is not behind ssl (which you can fix, but wont be covered here), and login with default credentials for now:
+Accept the insecure notice, since the connection is not behind ssl (which you can fix, but won't be covered here), and login with default credentials for now:

 ![login screen](https://github.com/knelasevero/home-server-infra/blob/main/md/images/photo_2022-02-24_13-49-33.jpg?raw=true)